BlogAI photo editing

 Plan options: Free version.
 Monthly plans with set numbers of upscale credits.
 Pay as you go.
 Enterprise options.

 Cost: Free (one at a time editing, and up to three lifetime upscales).
-Monthly plans starting at $9 that are based on credits for each image upscale.
-100 credits cost $19.
-300 credits cost $29.
+Monthly plans starting at $19 for 100 credits.
+One-time payment offer which starts at $19 (45 credits).
 Enterprise options are available by contacting sales.

 Pros